The Dutching Method: Four Ways to Split Your Stake

 What is the best dutching method?

 There is no single best method.
 Equal-profit dutching is the most popular because it guarantees the same profit regardless of which selection wins.
 Stake-limited dutching is better when you have a maximum stake constraint at a particular bookmaker.
+Percentage dutching works best when you have a strong analytical edge.
 Choose based on your specific situation and goals.

 What is the difference between equal-profit and equal-return dutching?

 Equal-profit dutching ensures your net profit is the same regardless of which selection wins.
 Equal-return dutching ensures your total return (stake back plus profit) is the same.
-The difference is subtle: equal-return includes your returned stake, while equal-profit focuses on what you gain above your total outlay.
+With two selections and no overround, they produce identical stakes.
+They diverge with three or more selections where the overround affects profit and return differently.

 What is percentage dutching?